 At its core, Real Estate Agents need to identify who their customers (vendors) are and this is required before the agency work commences.
 When the property is in the name of an individual, proof of identity is relatively simple to collect and is straight forward.

 Fast forward to 1 January 2019, due diligence will be required to be performed on the buyers and sellers of property.
-This will result in property transactions, particularly commercial property which often involves complex ownership structures, to become more onerous to navigate and more time consuming.
+This will result in property transactions becoming more onerous to navigate and more time consuming.